Using Hybrid Rates Models for IT Outsourcing

 2) Will your company benefit from the changes?
 Business owners tend to overlook key factors for outsourcing.
 They should make sure that once outsourcing changes are implemented, there would be evidence of improvement.
 A good example is changing IT helpdesk calls to a different platform such as email response, which some clients find too simple as they are looking for real-time assistance.

+3) Raise your concerns and identify what you want right from the beginning.
 Having a good start on things could not only make operations smoother but faster as well.
 It will also help during the pricing period as clients will only pay for the services that they identified and they could strike a better deal since providers will get a better idea of the entire operation.

 4) Consider integration problems.
 Clients and IT providers have different perspectives on how things are done.
 Moreover, some clients do not fully understand the actual value of the processes that they are acquiring.
 Both factors can result to additional overhead costs.